 The Company assumed 7,666,667 warrants originally issued in APAC's initial public offering (the "Public Warrants") and 8,233,333 warrants issued in a private placement that closed concurrently with APAC's initial public offering, (the "Private Placement Warrants") in the Business Combination.
-Additionally, as further discussed in Note 4 - Business Combination, pursuant to the Amended and Restated Forward Purchase Agreement, dated as of March 23, 2022 (the "A&R FPA"), on the Closing Date, the Company issued 1,666,667 warrants in the Forward Purchase (the "Forward Purchase Warrants") and 1,445,489 warrants in the Redemption Backstop (the "Backstop Warrants").
+Additionally, pursuant to the Amended and Restated Forward Purchase Agreement, dated as of March 23, 2022 (the "A&R FPA"), on the Closing Date, the Company issued 1,666,667 warrants in the forward purchase (the "Forward Purchase Warrants") and 1,445,489 warrants in the redemption backstop (the "Backstop Warrants").
 The Public, Private Placement, Forward Purchase and Backstop Warrants entitle the holder to purchase one share of common stock at an exercise price of \$11.50 per share.